Blue carbon

-Blue carbon is a term used in the climate change mitigation context that refers to "biologically driven carbon fluxes and storage in marine systems that are amenable to management."
+Blue carbon is a concept within climate change mitigation that refers to "biologically driven carbon fluxes and storage in marine systems that are amenable to management".
+Most commonly, it refers to the role that tidal marshes, mangroves and seagrass meadows can play in carbon sequestration.
+These ecosystems can play an important role for climate change mitigation and ecosystem-based adaptation.
+However, when blue carbon ecosystems are degraded or lost, they release carbon back to the atmosphere, thereby adding to greenhouse gas emissions.

-Most commonly, it refers to the role that tidal marshes, mangroves and seagrasses can play in carbon sequestration., however it also includes efforts in the deep ocean waters where the vast majority of ocean carbon is held.
-Such ecosystems can contribute to climate change mitigation and also to ecosystem-based adaptation.
-When blue carbon ecosystems are degraded or lost they release carbon back to the atmosphere.
+The methods for blue carbon management fall into the category of "ocean-based biological carbon dioxide removal (CDR) methods".
+They are a type of biological carbon fixation.

-Blue carbon management methods can be grouped into ocean-based biological carbon dioxide removal (CDR) methods.
-They are a type of biologic carbon sequestration.
+Scientists are looking for ways to further develop the blue carbon potential of ecosystems.
+However, the long-term effectiveness of blue carbon as a carbon dioxide removal solution is under debate.

-There is increasing interest in developing blue carbon potential.
-Research is ongoing.
-In some cases it has been found that these types of ecosystems remove far more carbon per area than terrestrial forests.
-However, the long-term effectiveness of blue carbon as a carbon dioxide removal solution remains contested.
+The term deep blue carbon is also in use and refers to storing carbon in the deep ocean waters.

 Definition

-Blue carbon is defined as: "Biologically driven carbon fluxes and storage in marine systems that are amenable to management."
+Blue carbon is defined by the IPCC as "Biologically driven carbon fluxes and storage in marine systems that are amenable to management."

-Deep blue carbon is located in the high seas beyond national jurisdictions.
-It includes carbon contained in "continental shelf waters, deep-sea waters and the sea floor beneath them" and makes up 90% of all ocean carbon.
+Another definition states: "Blue carbon refers to organic carbon that is captured and stored by the oceans and coastal ecosystems, particularly by vegetated coastal ecosystems: seagrass meadows, tidal marshes, and mangrove forests."

 Coastal blue carbon focuses on "rooted vegetation in the coastal zone, such as tidal marshes, mangroves and seagrasses".
 Seagrass, salt marshes and mangroves are sometimes referred to as "blue forests" in contrast to land-based "green forests".

-Blue carbon management methods can be grouped into ocean-based biological carbon dioxide removal (CDR) methods.
-They are a type of biologic carbon sequestration.
+Deep blue carbon is located in the high seas beyond national jurisdictions.
+It includes carbon contained in "continental shelf waters, deep-sea waters and the sea floor beneath them" and makes up 90% of all ocean carbon.
+Deep blue carbon is generally seen as "less amenable to management" and challenging due to lack of data "relating to the permanence of their carbon stores".

 Role in climate change context

-The term "blue carbon" was coined in 2009 to highlight the contribution of coastal vegetated ecosystems to climate change mitigation.
+The term blue carbon was coined in 2009.
+At the time, the term was coined to highlight that coastal vegetated ecosystems have a disproportionately large contribution to global carbon sequestration.
+Others use the term to describe the carbon captured by the entire ocean, not just the coastal ecosystems.
+The role of blue carbon in climate change mitigation and adaptation has now reached international prominence.

 The vegetated coastal ecosystems of tidal marshes, mangroves and seagrasses (which are grouped as "blue carbon") have high carbon burial rates.
 This is because they accumulate carbon in their soils and sediments.

 Such ecosystems can contribute to climate change mitigation and also to ecosystem-based adaptation.
 However, when coastal blue carbon ecosystems are degraded or lost they release carbon back to the atmosphere.